 At Santé Center for Healing, we understand the importance of treating both substance abuse and underlying mental health issues.
 Through a dual diagnosis treatment program, you can give yourself the best chance at achieving recovery.
 Our professional addiction treatment staff will help you along every step of the way.
 If you need help with substance abuse or a mental health disorder, contact us at 866.238.3154 today to learn how our treatment programs can help you recover.

-Michael Lutter MD/PhD is a Physician-Scientist who has researched and treated Eating Disorders, Anxiety, and Depression since 2006.
+Michael Lutter MD/PhD is a Physician-Scientist who has researched and treated co-occurring disordered eating since 2006.
 He founded Precision Psychiatry in 2018 to bring cutting edge treatments to patients.
 Learn more or schedule an appointment today at Precision-Psychiatry.com